pmaingi/auction_manager/README.md

 auction_manager
 ===============

-Web app to display sms auctions
+This is a Web application that display sms auctions.All data comes from user bids via sms.